 $183 million associated with the restructuring of Broadband Services.
 This includes severance costs, a loss on the sale of inventory like servers and routers, and a write-down of the value of our content services contracts due to the bankruptcy of a number of customers.

-$4462 million related to losses from certain investments, primarily The New Power Company, broadband and technology investments and early termination of a structured finance arrangement, called the LJM Partnership.
-This investment vehicle held investments in certain equities, and in some instances, provided hedges against losses in other investments.
-We have found that the participation of our CFO in these investments, while completely legitimate, properly approved and fully disclosed, was providing a needless distraction for our investors, so we elected to dissolve these investment vehicles and recognize the associated losses this quarter.
+$544 million related to losses from certain investments, primarily Enron’s interest in The New Power Company, broadband and technology investments and early termination of a structured finance arrangement.

-We are confident that by providing more transparent information on our financial health and by removing a number of issues that have marred our core business performance, we are on track to realize strong growth.
-We are hopeful that this will translate into improved stock performance.
+With our announcements this quarter we accomplished three things: 1) we showed continued strong earnings and earnings growth in our core businesses, 2) we cleared away those things that were clouding this superb performance in our core businesses, and 3) We expanded our reporting of financial results to increase transparency for our investors.
 To read the full earnings press release, go to www.enron.com/corp/pressroom/releases.